-California bucket list: the best places to visit in California that will make your California dreams come true.
+California bucket list: 27 of the best places to visit in California that will make your California dreams come true.

 California has been at the forefront of my travel dreams since I was a child.